How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 • Floor surfaces in good condition

 Common issues: Drink spills not cleaned up.
-Kitchen floor greasy.
+Kitchen floor greasy near fryers.
 Mats kicked up at edges.
-Wet floor signs left out unnecessarily.
+Wet floor signs left out long after the floor is dry.
 Drainage grates missing.

 Walkways clear of obstructions